tomhillmeyer/companion-dashboard/README.md

 ## Tips & Tricks
 - Text fields automatically concatenate, so you can include multiple variables and strings
-- Option + Click a box and it will duplicate
+- Option + click a box and it will duplicate
+- Command/control + n will make a new box
+- Command/control + , is a shortcut to open/close the settings menu
 - Select a box and hit "backspace" or "delete" to delete
 - Swipe left on touch screens to open the Settings menu
 - Use `&nbsp` in some circumstances where a white space isn't recognized